Kelvin-C/AssemblyChessGame/README.txt

 ———————————————————————————————————————

 A chess game is coded such that it is played with a keypad as the controller and an oscilloscope as the screen display.
-The only rules implemented were castling and the general movement of each piece.
+The only rules implemented were castling, the general movement of each piece and capturing of pieces.
 En passant, promotion, check and checkmate were not implemented.
 The game requires a keypad, 2 DAC circuits, an oscilloscope and an ATmega128 processor.
 The game was completely coded in assembly language, hence the code is long for its purpose.